nalsi/Info813/final.md

 1. How well can the existing regular team stats help to predict winning matches of the NBA teams?
-2. How can we classify the measurements?
+2. How can the stats be classified according to the dataset?

 Data description
 ----------------

-The dataset that is used in this study is the [NBA team stats dataset](https://raw.githubusercontent.com/tyson-ni/nba/master/NBA_train.csv) created by [Tyson Ni](https://github.com/tyson-ni/) and shared on Github.
-It is not stated on the repository where the dataset was originally from.
+The dataset that is used in this study is the [NBA team stats dataset](https://raw.githubusercontent.com/tyson-ni/nba/master/NBA_train.csv) uploaded to Github by [Tyson Ni](https://github.com/tyson-ni/).
+It is not stated where the dataset was originally from.

 This dataset is entitled "NBA\_train" and is in CSV format.
 It includes the basic statistics of all the NBA teams in the regular season games from 1979-1980 to 2010-2011, excluding the shortened season of 1998-1999.
-Each of the 835 row is the performance of a team in a season.
+Each of the 835 rows is the performance of a team in a given season.
 22 variables are available in the dataset, including:

 -   **SeasonEnd**: the end year of the season
 -   **Team**: the name of the team